This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Trial

 If you cannot agree on a settlement, your case can go to trial in court.
-Here you will present evidence and witnesses to prove your case.
+Here, you will present evidence and witnesses to prove your case.

-Filing for Discrimination in Texas
+Filing a Discrimination Complaint in Texas

 If your child is struggling because of discrimination, you can take legal action.
 This may involve filing a complaint with the state or a federal agency.